 One alternative to entrusting your work to someone else is to form a partnership.
 The same tools wedding photographers use to advertise to clients will be of equal use to you.
 Reviews and examples of their work make it easier to form a decision about their suitability.

 Partnerships don’t have to be ‘all in’.
 Start by getting in touch and expressing admiration for their work.
 You can then trade tips and build a basic rapport.
 If clients approach you with dates you’re unable to attend, you can then consider referring them onto the other photographer.

-With any luck, they will return the favour in future.
+With any luck, they will return the favor in future.
 This common business interest might then blossom into a more engaged working relationship, pooling other resources and even working jobs together.
-By this point it will be obvious whether a merger will work.
+By this point, it will be obvious whether a merger will work.
 In the crowded world of wedding photography, shaking hands with rivals is certainly something to consider.

 Think about a rebrand

 Your name can be a powerful brand when you’re working as a lone wolf: just ask any actor or musician.
 Parents often choose outlandish names for their children in the hope that it will make them stand out, while artists adopt pseudonyms.
 Alliteration seems to have worked well for me!

 But if you’re no longer taking all the photos or overseeing other major parts of the operation, it’s disingenuous to imply otherwise.
 You can make it clear who will be taking the photos when you meet with the client, but if they’re seeing your photos and expecting you, you might find yourself wasting more trips than usual.

 It’s not impossible to retain this as you expand.
 You can make it clear that you are the proprietor, and shape the brand around your name as the epitome of a certain style.
 But this requires a deft hand and good marketing and can be more trouble than it’s worth.